Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 \subsection{Boundary genus expansion for \texorpdfstring{$AdS_2$}{AdS2} branes}

 In this subsection, we extend the previous analysis to correlation functions involving both bulk and interface changing fields and show that the large $N$ expansion of correlation functions in the presence of our interfaces organises itself in the fashion of a string theory genus expansion.
 Just as in section \ref{sec:rev_bulk_N_expansion}, (the connected part of) a gauge invariant correlation function is a sum of gauge dependent correlators each of which can be associated to a covering space with a certain genus $g$ and with $n_c$ punctures associated to the (bulk) operators inserted inside the correlator.
-In contrast to the covering spaces described in section \ref{sec:rev_bulk_N_expansion}, the covering spaces that we encounter in this subsection additionally have a possibly non vanishing number $b$ of boundaries, as well as a number $n_o$ of punctures on the boundary.
+In contrast to the covering spaces described in section \ref{sec:rev_bulk_N_expansion}, the covering spaces that we encounter in this subsection additionally have a possibly non-vanishing number $b$ of boundaries, as well as a number $n_o$ of punctures on the boundary.

-In this paper, we do not provide a full analysis of all interface changing correlation functions, but rather restrict to a special class of boundary operators.
-While somewhat more tedious to spell out, the generalisation to arbitrary interface changing operators is conceptually straight forward.
-Concretely, we restrict to fields $\sigma^\pm$ that interpolate between $\Ipa$ and $\mathcal{I}^{(p\pm 1)}_{|a_\pm \rangle}$ and possess an expansion of the form
+In this paper, we do not provide a full analysis of all interface changing correlation functions, but rather restrict to one specific class of contributions to one specific type of boundary operators.
+The generalisation to arbitrary covering maps contributing to interface correlation functions of interface changing operators will be the subject of an upcoming publication.
+Concretely, we restrict to fields $\sigma^\pm$ that interpolate between $\Ipa$ and $\mathcal{I}^{(p\pm 1)}_{|a_\pm \rangle}$ at $N_- = N_+ = N$ and possess an expansion of the form

 Here, the operator $\sigma_{i^- i^+}^-$ cuts the $i^-$th copy of the seed theory in the lower hemisphere from the $i^+$th copy in the upper hemisphere and turns on an $|a_\pm\rangle$ boundary for both.
 Conversely, the operator $\sigma_{i^+ i^-}^+$ removes two copies of the boundary $|a_\pm\rangle$ and glues the $i^-$th copy of the seed theory in the lower hemisphere to the $i^+$th copy in the upper hemisphere.
 Consequently